What is Gesso?

 Step 1: Protect your tabletop or easel as it does not come off easily.
 Ensure your surface is clean and free from dirt or oils.
 A quick wipe with a dry brush or a little rubbing alcohol is good.

 Step 2: Dip brush into the gesso.
-Most gesso is ready to use straight from the container after shaking or stirring.
+Most products are ready to use straight from the container after shaking or stirring.

 Step 3: Apply the gesso in a thin, even coat to the surface, working all in one direction (horizontal or vertical).